GaganBP/GaganBP.github.io/README.md

-# Gagan BP – Freelance Data Analyst
+# Gagan BP – Data Analyst | Open to Freelance Projects

-### Turning Raw Data into Powerful Business Insights
+### Helping Businesses Make Smarter Decisions Through Data

-I’m Gagan, a professional data analyst specializing in Excel, Power BI, and Python.
-I help individuals, startups, and businesses make sense of their data through clean visuals, insightful dashboards, and automated solutions.
+I’m Gagan, a professional Data Analyst skilled in Excel, Power BI, and Python.
+I work full-time in the analytics field and now also offer freelance services to help individuals and businesses make sense of their data through clean dashboards, automation, and actionable insights.

 ---